IceFreez3r/marketplace-tracker/README.md

 The data is stored on your computer in the `localStorage` of the browser.
 There is no exchange of data with any server.

-To make sure, that the data of the extension isn't outdated, every API call is only stored for two weeks.
+API calls are only stored for two weeks, to make sure, that the data of the extension isn't outdated.

 ## Planned Features
 (without any particular order)
 - Marketplace
     - Highlight items with a very low price in the last API call on the market overview page 📉
         - below current minPrice or below vendor price
+    - Scan the trade chat channel for cheap offers
     - Warning when selling items with less profit than the vendor price :warning:
-    - new columns in the history
-        - price per item
-        - effective profit for sold items
     - Display gold/heat for heat items 🔥
     - Continous colors for low price items instead of categories and update the crappy popup 🌈
 - Farming 🌽